06. February 2018

 High speed rotating elements, such as disc shaped rotors crossing a beam, infrared and x-Ray-choppers; diffusor-discs in interferometers; mirrors in high-speed cameras or laser systems, are used to deflect a beam.
 The modular assembly of the magnetic bearing motor CM-AMB-400 allows the use of an application specific rotor.
 The concept of the magnetic bearing motor is such that a beam can be guided in radial or axial direction to the rotor to be deflected or chopped by the rotation.

-Michelin Recherches et Techniques beside other project partners is a technology provider for alternative propelled ...
+Michelin Recherche et Technique beside other project partners is a technology provider for alternative propelled boats. ...